Browsed by

 What is Textual Criticism?
 Has the Bible Been Changed?

-“All people are like grass, and all their glory is like that of the field; the grass withers and the flowers fall, but the word of the Lord endures forever”—1 Peter 1:24,25 NIV
+“All people are like grass, and all their glory is like that of the field; the grass withers and the flowers fall, but the word of the Lord endures forever” (1 Peter 1:24,25 NIV).
+In this text, the thought is conveyed that “the Word of the Lord endures forever”, which implies that the scriptures would be faithfully preserved over time.

 Any book copied by hand is likely to contain errors.
 Not surprisingly, there are copyists’ errors (called textual or scribal errors) in ancient Biblical manuscripts.
 The original copies of the books were lost long ago.
 Thus our sources for the Biblical materials are limited to handwritten copies (of copies) of the originals.
 We do also have access to copies of ancient translations of the Bible into other languages, as well as citations of the Bible by early rabbis and church fathers.
 Thus Hebrew and Greek manuscripts of the Bible, together with early translations and citations of Scripture, witness to the correct reading of a particular text.